Brandy Hole Copse

 News Archive

-If you remember seeing something here, you should still be able to find it in the News Archive section at the foot of this page, which you can "jump to" here.
-Includes information on membership renewals (due 1st April each year) and previous email updates.
+If you remember seeing something here, you should still be able to find it in the News Archive section, now on its own page.

 Friends of Brandy Hole Copse logo - words on pale green oval background with silhouette of a tree without leaves

-Click on the links (in green) to download a pdf file:
+Click on the links (in green) to download a file:

 The 2017 to 2021 Management Plan, together with a brief introduction to the Copse can be found on CDC's website here.